stepantzov/BackBaseTest/README.md

 Sutable Command line (CMD or GIT Bash);

 ### Installing
-- Download project from GIT repo.
+- Download project from GIT repo using next link https://github.com/stepantzov/BackBaseTest.git.
 - Install all the necessary prerequisites from above.
 - Change CHROME_DRIVER_PATH variable at GlobalDefinitions.class to location of Chromedriver on your local machine;